yaminimanral/StellisLabs-Agents/Veda_Distributed_Reasoning_Agent/Readme.md

+**README.md**

 # 🤖 Distributed Reasoning Agent

 ## Overview
 The **Distributed Reasoning Agent** is an AI-driven system designed to decompose complex problems into structured sub-tasks, assign them to intelligent sub-agents, and synthesize results into a comprehensive solution.
-By leveraging **LLMs (Groq API) with LangChain**, this system efficiently automates problem-solving workflows, making it an ideal tool for research, automation, and decision-making processes.
+By leveraging **LLMs (Groq API & Gemini API) with LangChain**, this system efficiently automates problem-solving workflows, making it an ideal tool for research, automation, and decision-making processes.

 ## 🚀 Key Features
 - **Automated Problem Decomposition**: Breaks down a user-input problem into sub-tasks.